DerBrunoIR/CourseGraph/README.md

     Each course page is scraped and the data will be written to stdout after all course urls have been scraped.

 Both scripts contain detailed descriptions.

+All scripts depend on the structure of the webpages they interact with.
+This structure can change anytime and this would break the scripts.
+By adjusting all `CSS` locators they can be repaired.

 <!-- TOC --><a name="defining-the-course-graph"></a>
 # Defining the course graph